soklet/soklet/README.md

     backend.createRecord(analyticsId, locale, exampleType, attribute.orElse(null));

-    // The response builder has a convenience shorthand for performing redirects.
+    // The microhttpResponse builder has a convenience shorthand for performing redirects.
     // You could alternatively do this "by hand" by setting HTTP status and headers appropriately. return new Response.Builder(RedirectType.HTTP_307_TEMPORARY_REDIRECT, "/")
       .cookies(Set.of(